slackapi/java-slack-sdk/docs/content/guides/getting-started-with-bolt.md

 Read the [Bolt Basics](/guides/bolt-basics) page for further information.

-If you want to know ways to run Bolt app with Spring Boot, Micronaut, Quarkus, or Helidon SE, refer to the [Supported Web Frameworks](/guides/supported-web-frameworks) page.
+If you want to know ways to run a Bolt app with Spring Boot, Micronaut, Quarkus, or Helidon SE, refer to the [Supported Web Frameworks](/guides/supported-web-frameworks) page.

 Also, many examples are available in the GitHub repository.